Occupational Therapy

 The occupational therapy program at Ohio State is a post-baccalaureate doctorate program.
 Students interested in occupational therapy should complete an undergraduate program of their choice in preparation for application to the Clinical Doctorate in Occupational Therapy program.

 Since occupational therapy draws upon a variety of disciplines, there is no single major or even type of major that is better suited than another for undergraduate preparation.
-While tudents often select a course of study somewhat related to the professional area, such as health sciences, biology or psychology, any major is viable as long as the prerequisite course work for the OTD program is completed.
+While students often select a course of study somewhat related to the professional area, such as health sciences, biology or psychology, any major is viable as long as the prerequisite course work for the OTD program is completed.

 Undecided or undeclared students may enroll in Ohio State’s University Exploration program for the first year or two of university enrollment to explore all majors that Ohio State has to offer.
 Students can also choose to enroll in the School of Health and Rehabilitation Sciences for the first year or two as pre-major students if interested in one of their professional programs or health sciences.